akvorado/akvorado/console/data/docs/02-configuration.md

 ### Kafka

 Received flows are exported to a Kafka topic using the [protocol buffers format][].
-The definition file is `flow/flow-*.proto`.
 Each flow is written in the [length-delimited format][].

 [protocol buffers format]: https://developers.google.com/protocol-buffers
 [length-delimited format]: https://cwiki.apache.org/confluence/display/GEODE/Delimiting+Protobuf+Messages